hectorcorrea/solr-for-newbies/tutorial.md

   # }
 ```

 This is obviously a much more complex definition than the ones we saw before.
 Although the basics are the same, the field type points to a `class` (solr.TextField) and it indicates it's a multi-value type, notice the next two properties defined for this field: `indexAnalyzer` and `queryAnalyzer`.

-* `indexAnalyzer` refers to the transformations that will be made to the data before is *indexed* by Solr for any field of this type.

-* `queryAnalyzer` refers to the transformations that will be applied to the search terms when we *query* a field of this type.

-Notice that in the definition for `text_general` "stop words" (i.e. words to be ignored) will be considered at index and query time since the `StopFilterFactory` filter is defined in both the query and the index analyzer sections.
-However, "synonyms" will only be applied at query time since the filter `SynonymGraphFilter` only appears on the `queryAnalyzer`.
+We will explore those in the next section.
 ## Analyzers, Tokenizers, and Filters

-When we looked at the definition of the `text_general` field type we saw a couple of values that pointed to `tokenizer` and `filters` under the `indexAnalyzer` and `queryAnalyzer` properties.

 The `indexAnalyzer` section defines the transformations to perform *as the data is indexed* in Solr and `queryAnalyzer` defines transformations to perform *as we query for data* out of Solr.
 It's important to notice that the output of the `indexAnalyzer` affects the terms *indexed*, but not the value *stored*.
 The [Solr Reference Guide](https://lucene.apache.org/solr/guide/7_0/analyzers.html) says: